shekhar-bliss/learn/programming/README.md

 	* generating algorithms,
 	* verification of requirements of algorithms including their correctness and resources consumption, and
 	*implementation (commonly referred to as coding) of algorithms in a target programming language

-Bullet list:

-  * apples
-  * oranges
-  * pears